 Revisions to SSAP No. 26 to clarify application when interest and principal vary based on the performance of an underlying value or variable.
 The revised guidance adds language to clarify that the exclusion is not intended to restrict variables that are commonly linked to debt instruments, such as plain-vanilla inflation or benchmark interest rates.

-Revisions to SSAP No. 26 to delete the glossary, with the inclusion of the bank loan definition into a footnote.
+Revisions to SSAP No. 26 to delete the proposed glossary, with the inclusion of the bank loan definition into a footnote.
 Other definitions were identified as not being necessary for retained inclusion in the statement.

-Revisions to SSAP No. 43 to identify Freddie-Mac When Issued Trust Certificates, pursuant to INT 22-01, as an explicit scope inclusion.
+Revisions to SSAP No. 43 to identify Freddie-Mac When Issued Trust Certificates, pursuant to INT 22-01: Freddie Mac When Issued K-Deal (WI Trust) Certificates, as an explicit scope inclusion.

 Revisions to SSAP No. 43 to clarify the guidance for prospective adjustment method for high-credit quality investments, and on the assessment of cash flows.
 This guidance clarifies that if a security is in an unrealized loss position, and there is an adverse change in cash flow, the entity shall recognize an other-than-temporary impairment.